 “Well then,” Eric continued, “since you’re all so spineless, I’ll go first.”

-He launched into his tale quietly, whispering so that we had to lean forward in our chairs to listen.
-It turned out that Eric was a masterful storyteller.
-As he expounded on the details of his fictional specter, made all too real by the groaning of the wind, I realized that I had chosen the seat with its back to the door and the cold darkness beyond.
+He launched into his tale quietly, whispering so we had to lean forward in our chairs to listen.
+It turned out Eric was a masterful storyteller.
+As he expounded on the details of his fictional specter, made all too real by the groaning of the wind, I realized I’d chosen the seat with its back to the door and the cold darkness beyond.
 I was terribly aware of that empty space, that gasping space, and the air seemed to cringe behind me.
 Eric was reaching the climax of his story.
-His voice was more hushed than ever; Mike and Ryan were eating it up, but I could barely hear.
+His voice was more hushed than ever.
+Mike and Ryan were eating it up, but I could barely hear.
 I strained to make out the words, but the harder I tried, the more impossible it seemed.
-I felt cut off from my friends, pulled further away into the lonely dark with each passing second, until I thought for sure that they would pass out of sight and hearing forever—
+I felt cut off from my friends, pulled further away into the lonely dark with each passing second, until I thought for sure they’d pass out of sight and hearing forever—

 The shadows relinquished their hold, retreated into their proper corners, and I was amongst my friends again.
 “My parents died in this house, you know.”